projectara/greybus-spec/source/hardware_model.rst

-Greybus communication between Modules (including the AP Module) is only possible through Interface Blocks whose Interface State's UNIPRO sub-state is UPRO_UP: this is required to allow CPorts managed by Module Interfaces to exchange Greybus Operations via |unipro|
+Greybus communication between Modules (including the AP Module) is only possible through Interface Blocks whose Interface State's UNIPRO sub-state is UNIPRO_UP: this is required to allow CPorts managed by Module Interfaces to exchange Greybus Operations via |unipro|
 Messages.
 It is also necessary for *routes* within the Switch to be established to allow |unipro| Messages sent by Interfaces to be